d1r3ct0ry/easter_bunny/README.md

-# easter_bunny
+Problem:
+Organizing a Secret Santa event for Easter can be a fun activity, but manually assigning participants to each other and informing them of their matches can be time-consuming and error-prone.
+Additionally, ensuring secrecy and fairness in the assignment process can be challenging.

+Solution:
- The "Easter Bunny Secret Santa" program is a Python script designed to facilitate the organization of an Easter-themed Secret Santa event.
-It allows users to input the name and email of participants, shuffles the list of participants, and sends emails to each participant informing them who their Secret Santa recipient is.
+The "Easter Bunny Secret Santa" program provides an automated solution to this problem.
+It allows event organizers to input the names and email addresses of participants, and then randomly assigns each participant a Secret Santa recipient.
+The program handles the assignment process securely and efficiently, ensuring that each participant receives their match without knowing who else is participating or who their Secret Santa is.
+It also sends out personalized emails to each participant, informing them of their assigned recipient, thus streamlining the communication process and adding to the festive atmosphere of the event.
+Overall, the program simplifies the organization of Easter-themed Secret Santa events, making it a hassle-free and enjoyable experience for all involved.